Voices of the Dead: The State of EVP (Electronic Voice Phenomenon)

 Anyway, in a recent interview with psychologist Jeffrey Mishlove on his New Thinking Allowed program, Cardoso decried the current state of EVP research suggesting that serious study of the phenomenon by scientists and academics has fallen away in recent years.

 However — and for better or worse — EVP has since become democratized, so to speak.
 It has been embraced by the masses, or at least a significant cultural niche of society.
 EVP has emerged as a cottage industry over the past decade as numerous devices specially designed for capturing voices of the dead are now competing on the market.
-The section is vast!
+The selection is vast!

 Consider this image from a search I did on “Commercially available spirit boxes:”